Learning Concepts¶

 Q&A footer¶

-While reading an article, use the Q&A footer at the bottom of the page to ask a question about the concept.
-Mention generates an answer grounded in your organization's source documents, and shows you which sources it drew on.
+While reading an article, use the Q&A footer at the bottom of the page to ask a question.
+Answers are grounded in the whole Audience's source material — you're not limited to the concept in front of you — and Mention shows you which sources it drew on.

 For more details, see Asking Questions.